 As long as the title is registered the information relating to your proprietorship will be documented by the Land Registry with a Title Number.
 It is easy to carry out a search at the Land Registry, find your property and order up to date copies of the property title for a small fee.
 Where the property is Leasehold then the Land Registry will usually retain a certified duplicate of the Registered Lease and again, a copy can be retrieved for twenty pounds.

 How does conveyancing in Potswood differ for new build properties?

-Most buyers of new build premises in Potswood come to us having been asked by the builder to exchange contracts and commit to the purchase even before the house is completed.
-This is because new home sellers in Potswood typically buy the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Potswood come to us having been asked by the builder to sign contracts and commit to the purchase even before the house is constructed.
+This is because new home sellers in Potswood usually purchase the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Potswood or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Potswood or who has acted in the same development.

 I am using a search engine for the phrase cheap conveyancing in Potswood it reveals numerous property lawyerslocally.
 With so much choice what is the best way to find the suitable conveyancing solicitor for me?